• Skip to primary navigation

 Equipment Needed

 You probably have most of the kitchen items you need to make these homemade banana pumpkin dog treats.
-You can use any cookie cutter, but dog bone cookie cutters give these treats a cute dog bone shape.
+You can use any cookie cutter, but dog bone cookie cutters make them so cute.

 How to Make Banana Pumpkin Dog Treats